axxeerick/famelo/content/home/home.md

 +++

 <br>
-The Family Migration and Early Life Outcomes (FAMELO) studies the dynamic role migration may play in children’s lives. to fill these gaps
+The Family Migration and Early Life Outcomes (FAMELO) studies the dynamic role migration may play in children’s lives.